-Prerequisite: Grade of C or higher in the following course: MAT 1340 or higher level math.
+Prerequisite: Grade of C or higher in: MAT 1340 or higher.

 EGT 2075 - Special Topics (6)

 Provides students with a vehicle to pursue in depth exploration of special topics of interest.

 EGT 2080 - Internship (3)

 Provides students with the opportunity to supplement coursework with practical work experience related to their educational program.
 Students work under the immediate supervision of experienced personnel at the business location and with the direct guidance of the instructor.